lvella/polynomial-solver/FINDINGS.md

 by straight lines/hyperplanes, but the curves designated by non-linear polynomials are not planes, so the limited space will not be convex.

-## Alternative method for the case where there are no inequalities restrictions
+## Theoretical method for the case where there are no inequalities restrictions

 If there are no inequalities in the system, the satisfiability problem can be solved by finding the Gröbner basis of the system extended with the equations